PoweredByEpiCollectPlus/EpicollectPlus-single-project-branding/README.md

 Run `cordova prepare` to copy file per each platform

 ####
-Icons and graphics are copied automatically when running `cordova prepare`, so just replace the existing one with the one you want to use.
+Icons and graphics are copied automatically when running `cordova prepare`, so just replace the existing ones with the onse you want to use.
 In `res/graphics/sources` the are the source files to create the icons and logo  with correct size.

 ####